AliceO2Group/QualityControl/doc/Advanced.md

-git checkout <release> # use the release included in the installed FLP suite mkdir build cd build cmake -DCMAKE_INSTALL_PREFIX=~/installdir .. -DO2_ROOT=~/installdir make -j8 install
+git checkout <release> # use the release included in the installed FLP suite mkdir build cd build cmake -DCMAKE_INSTALL_PREFIX=/tmp/installdir -G Ninja -DCLANG_EXECUTABLE=/opt/o2/bin-safe/clang -DCMAKE_BUILD_TYPE=RelWithDebugInfo -DO2_ROOT=/tmp/installdir .. ninja -j8 install
 ```

 ***Important step in case several nodes are involved***

-In case the workflows will span over several FLPs and/or QC machines, one should `scp` the `installdir` to the other machines in the right home directory.
-The user on the FLPs is `flp` and `qc` on the QC nodes.
+In case the workflows will span over several FLPs and/or QC machines, one should `scp` the `installdir` to the other machines in the same directory.

 **Use it in aliECS**

 In the aliECS gui, in the panel "Advanced Configuration", et an extra variable `extra_env_vars` and set it to
 ```
-PATH=~/installdir/bin/:$PATH LD_LIBRARY_PATH=~/installdir/lib/:$LD_LIBRARY_PATH QUALITYCONTROL_ROOT=~/installdir/
+PATH=/tmp/installdir/bin/:$PATH; LD_LIBRARY_PATH=/tmp/installdir/lib/:/tmp/installdir/lib64/:$LD_LIBRARY_PATH; QUALITYCONTROL_ROOT=/tmp/installdir/; echo
 ```

-Replace ~/installdir (which is relative to user flp) with your own path.
-Make sure that the directory is anyway readable and traversable by user flp.
+Replace `/tmp/installdir` with your own path.
+Make sure that the directory is anyway readable and traversable by users `flp` and `qc`

 ## Switch detector in the workflow _readout-dataflow_